renegaderyu/terraform-aws-ecs-boomi-molecule/README.md

 # Build molecule container
 docker build --build-arg="DEPLOY_TYPE=molecule" -t boomi-molecule:latest .
 ```
-3. Deploy the Boomi Atom/Molecule using this module
+3. Deploy the Boomi Atom/Molecule using this module.
+    - This module defaults to deploying an Atom so if deploying a molecule set the `molecule_deployment` variable to `true`.
+    - You need to first bootstrap the deployment by setting the `bootstrap_deploy` variable to `true`.
+After the initial deployment is sucessful, set `bootstrap_deploy` to `false` and re-run terraform to scale out and finish creating the logforwarding service.

 ### For Boomi Atom Deployment